 1. Materials in the public domain may be scanned and uploaded freely without restriction.

-In Canada, copyright protection generally expires 50 years after the death of the creator, and translations or annotations of such works are also copyrighted.
-See this detailed flowchart for special cases.
+In Canada, copyright protection generally expires 50 years after the death of the creator; translations or annotations of such works are also copyrighted.
+For more on Canadian public domain, consult this detailed flowchart, development by the University of Alberta.

 2. Print materials - You or Robertson Library owns the original print but without an online license: